L-Pace/L-Pace.github.io/_projects/quantum-market.md

 **Team Size**: <span style="color:Chartreuse">Solo project</span> \
 **Role**: <span style="color:Chartreuse">Programmer & Game Desisgner</span> \
 **Platform**: <span style="color:Chartreuse">Unity</span>

+# Screenshots

+{% include gallery caption="Some screenshots from Unity of The Quantum Market" %}

 # Research Focus
 This project was developed as part of an investigation into how ScriptableObjects can be effectively implemented in Unity game development, with particular focus on: